Purpose of Regulation

 Persons with Primary Responsibility

 Primary responsibility belongs to the Chief Information Officer.
-The Director of IT Security will coordinate technical investigations of network scanning incidents.
+The Director of Network Services coordinates technical investigations of network scanning incidents.

 It is the policy of East Carolina University that no computer system procured or managed by the university or connected to the university’s network shall be used to perform network scans on any computer system, except under the following conditions: